Coherent Tannaka duality and algebraicity of Hom-stacks: Tensor localizations

+This proves that $f^*=g^*q^*$ where $g^*=f^*q_*$.
+It is readily verified that $g^*$ is cocontinuous (it preserves small direct sums and is right-exact).
+If $M\in \cQ$ is a finitely generated object, then we may find a finitely generated object $N\in \cC$ such that $M=q^*N$.
+Indeed, by assumption $q_*M$ is a filtered colimit of finitely generated objects.
+It follows that there is a finitely generated subobject $N\subseteq q_*M$ such that $q^*N\to M$ is an isomorphism.
+If $f^*$ preserves finitely generated objects, then $g^*M=f^*N$ is finitely generated. \end{proof}

-where the right diagram is obtained by applying $f^*$ to the left diagram.
-It follows that $f^*(M)\to f^*(N_\lambda)$ is an isomorphism.
-Since $f^*$ is cocontinuous, it follows that $f^*(M)\to f^*(N)=\varinjlim f^*(N_\lambda)$ is an isomorphism. \end{proof} To show how powerful tensor localization is, we can quickly prove that tensoriality is local for the Zariski topology---even for stacks. \begin{theorem} Let $X$ be a quasi-compact and quasi-separated algebraic stack.
+To show how powerful tensor localization is, we can quickly prove that tensoriality is local for the Zariski topology---even for stacks. \begin{theorem} Let $X$ be a quasi-compact and quasi-separated algebraic stack.
 Let $X=\bigcup_{k=1}^n X_k$ be an open covering by quasi-compact open substacks.
-If every $X_k$ is tensorial, then so is $X$. \end{theorem} \begin{proof} Let $i_k\colon X_k\to X$ denote the open immersion and let $I_k$ be an ideal of finite type defining a closed substack complementary to $X_k$~\cite[Prop.~7.2]{rydh-2014}.
+If every $X_k$ is tensorial, then so is $X$. \end{theorem} \begin{proof} Let $j_k\colon X_k\to X$ denote the open immersion and let $I_k$ be an ideal of finite type defining a closed substack complementary to $X_k$~\cite[Prop.~8.2]{rydh-2014}.